shibdib/API-Registration-Mod-Revisited/README.md

 5. Once installed, delete the install folder from your forum

 6. Use AUTOMOD to install the mod into your theme of choice

+7. If one is available, follow the instructions below to install a DB Update
 ```

 Update (For DB Updates)